 The Bhagavad Gita or Song of God is a spiritual classic of ancient Indian philosophy.
 The Sanskrit text consisting of eighteen chapters ranges over a wide array of religious doctrines, metaphysical concepts and devotional practices.
-Part 1 of the course begins by providing historical/cultural context for the text and its production.
-In particular we will explore the central concepts of karma (action), dharma (duty) and ātma (soul/self).
-Part 2 of the course builds on Part 1 and delves into the development of bhakti traditions (devotion).
-We will also focus on the seminal concept of moksha (liberation) as it is understood in Indian religious traditions.
-By reading and analyzing important verses in English translation, the course will proceed in an interactive, discussion-based modality.
+Beginning with the text’s historical/cultural context, we will explore the central ideas of karma (action), dharma (duty) and atma (soul/self).
+We will also focus on the underlying concept of moksha (liberation) as it is understood in Indian religious traditions.
 By reading and analyzing important verses in English translation, the course will proceed in an interactive, discussion-based modality.
 All are welcome.